FORCE: Physics-aware Human-object Interaction: Introduction

 \section{Introduction}

-Synthesizing realistic motion of human-object interaction presents a significant challenge.
+Synthesizing realistic motion of human-object interactions (HOI) presents a significant challenge.
 The complexity lies in the intricate interplay between humans and objects.
 While previous work has primarily addressed fundamental aspects of interactions, such as object shape and location, they overlook crucial physical attributes like weight, friction, and human force~\cite{nsm,samp,zhang2022couch,taheri2021goal}.
 Consequently, existing models struggle with distinguishing between carrying an empty suitcase and a full one, or determining if the interaction is feasible.
 These nuances are essential for diversity and realism.
 This work aims to fill this gap by leveraging the physical attributes to synthesize nuanced human motion in these scenarios.

-Physics-based methods coupled with reinforcement learning~\cite{peng2021amp,2022-TOG-ASE,Dou23csae,xie2023box} demonstrate remarkable generalization for different external forces.
-However, they face challenges including high complexity, because distinctive policies are usually trained with tailored reward functions for navigation and different interaction tasks.
-This means a hybrid approach is generally adopted.
-Additionally, these methods exhibit limitations in providing fine-grained control, for example, the switching between left-handed carrying to using both hands.
+As a parallel paradigm, physics-based methods using reinforcement learning coupled with imitation learning~\cite{peng2021amp,2022-TOG-ASE, Dou23csae,xie2023box} demonstrate remarkable generalization for different scenarios.
+However, they face challenges in providing direct fine-grained control, for example, the switching between left-handed carrying to using both hands.
+Additionally, these methods are computationally demanding, because distinctive policies need to be trained with tailored reward functions for navigation and interaction tasks.